HatfieldDave/omni-food-project/markdown/README.md

 ### First designs

 Set up initial HTML and beginning css.
 Added a typography section to the top of the css file, the goal is for the sections inside to grow as I style so I can keep the sites design continuity.

+Started on the Hero section of the site by adding a primary heading, a description, two btns (start eating well and learn more), and the hero imgs. began the initial styling of the hero using css grid.